 11. Rights of the data subject

-· where possible, the envisaged period for which the personal data will be stored, or, if not possible, the criteria used to determine that period;
+if possible, the planned duration for which the personal data will be stored or, if this is not possible, the criteria used to determine that duration

-· the existence of the right to lodge a complaint with a supervisory authority;
+· the existence of a right of appeal to a supervisory authority

-· where the personal data are not collected from the data subject, any available information as to their source;
+· if the personal data are not collected from the data subject: all available information about the origin of the data

 c) Right to rectification

-· The personal data have been unlawfully processed.
+· The personal data have been processed unlawfully.

-If one of the aforementioned reasons applies, and a data subject wishes to request the erasure of personal data stored by the FAUST LINOLEUM, he or she may, at any time, contact any employee of the controller.
-An employee of FAUST LINOLEUM shall promptly ensure that the erasure request is complied with immediately.
+If one of the above reasons applies and a person concerned wishes to have personal data stored at Faust Linoleum GmbH & Co.
+KG deleted, he or she can contact an employee of the person responsible for processing at any time.
+The employee of Faust Linoleum GmbH & Co.
+KG will ensure that the request for deletion is complied with immediately.

-· The controller no longer needs the personal data for the purposes of the processing, but they are required by the data subject for the establishment, exercise or defence of legal claims.
+· The person responsible no longer needs the personal data for the purposes of processing, but the data subject needs them to assert, exercise or defend legal claims.

-· The data subject has objected to processing pursuant to Article 21(1) of the GDPR pending the verification whether the legitimate grounds of the controller override those of the data subject.
+The data subject has lodged an objection to the processing pursuant to Article 21(1) of the GDPR pending the verification whether the legitimate grounds of the controller override those of the data subject.

-If one of the aforementioned conditions is met, and a data subject wishes to request the restriction of the processing of personal data stored by the FAUST LINOLEUM, he or she may at any time contact any employee of the controller.
-The employee of the FAUST LINOLEUM will arrange the restriction of the processing.
+If one of the above conditions is met and a data subject wishes to request the restriction of personal data stored at Faust Linoleum GmbH & Co.
+KG, they can contact an employee of the data controller at any time.
+The employee of Faust Linoleum GmbH & Co.
+KG will arrange for the restriction of processing.

 f) Right to data portability